yaniv10501/web_project_4/README.md

 The Footer is a regular block because it contains only a single paragraph which is the copyrights.

-### Popup window
+### Popup windows

+The Popup windows are hidden blocks that become visible once the user presses either the edit button, the add button or one of the images.

+The edit and add buttons open a form to either change the profile name and about-info or to add a photo to the grid.
-The Popup window is a hidden block that becomes visible once the user presses the edit button, changing the name or about info will change the content in the Profile block.
-If the user closes the window or clicks the save button without changing the inputs, the name and about info will remain untouched.
+Changing the name or about info in the popup will change the content in the Profile block, adding a photo name and url in the popup form will add the photo to the photos grid.

+If the user clicks one of the images a popup window with the image, the image title and a close button will appear.

 To make to overlay transparent without affecting the popup window, ~~I used the ::before pseudo-element with fixed positioning.
 The fixed positions are used to make the overlay cover all of the browser view-height.~~ I implemented the opacity through the background-color with rgba.

 The popup overlay is a flex container, the window is centered with the justify-content and the align-items set to center and the position is set to relative so it will stay at same place even when the user scrolls.
 The close button position is set to absolute and nested in the popup window block.

+There is a modifier for the image popup to make to image fit the container without padding.

 ### JavaScript

+The photos for the photo grid are made through the JS file when the website loads, to make the JS load the images i made the createPhoto function to clone the template of the photo block and assign it with a title, url and the listeners, and then i made the loadPhotos function to go through to initialCards array and add each photo to the grid.
+I also made the addPhotos function so i can use it bot for the loadPhotos function and for the handleAddFormSubmit function.

-The Popup window is hidden, and when the user presses the edit button the popup_opened class modifier changes the display to flex.
+The Popup windows are set to visibilty: hidden & opacity: 0, and when the user presses the edit button the popup_opened class modifier changes the visibilty to visible and the opacity to 1.
+The transistion property is used for smooth opening and closing animations.

-To achieve this I used the **querySelector** to find the popup in the DOM tree, and when the listener detects a click the popup_opened class modifier is added with the **classList.add**.
+To open one of the popups I created modifiers for each popup so i can find it in the DOM tree, I used the **querySelector** to find each popup in the DOM tree, and when one of the listeners detects a click the popup_opened class modifier is added to the co-responding popup with the **classList.add**.

 when the user presses the close or save button the popup_opened class modifier is removed with the **classList.remove**.

 The Profile info change when the user inputs a new name, info, or both.
 The changes happen with the **handleFormSubmit Function**, I store the name and info as variables and change them to the user input with the textContent.

+To add a photo

 ### @media rule